BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 #### Installation with pip

+Activate the environment
 ```
 conda activate few_env
 pip install numpy Cython scipy tqdm jupyter ipython h5py requests rich matplotlib
 pip install fastemriwaveforms
 ```
+You are good to go!
+Check out the [example notebook](https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms/blob/master/examples/FastEMRIWaveforms_tutorial.ipynb) to play with the code!

-#### Installation with setup.py
+#### Installation with setup.py and on GPU

-2) Clone the repository.
+If you prefer to install with `setup.py`, clone the repository.

 ```
 git clone https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms.git
 cd FastEMRIWaveforms
 ```

-3) If using GPUs, use pip to [install cupy](https://docs-cupy.chainer.org/en/stable/install.html).
+If using GPUs, use pip to [install cupy](https://docs-cupy.chainer.org/en/stable/install.html).
 If you have cuda version 12.1, for example:

 ```
 pip install cupy-cuda12x
 ```

-4) Run install.
+Run install.

 ```
 python scripts/prebuild.py
 python setup.py install
 ```

-See [examples notebook](https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms/blob/master/examples/FastEMRIWaveforms_tutorial.ipynb) to play with the code.
+You are good to go!
+Check out the [example notebook](https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms/blob/master/examples/FastEMRIWaveforms_tutorial.ipynb) to play with the code!

+#### Additional info for installing

 When installing lapack and gsl, the setup file will default to assuming lib and include for both are in installed within the conda environment.
 To provide other lib and include directories you can provide command line options when installing.
 You can also remove usage of OpenMP.